 04 of 14

-A little bit in everything from salad dressing to dips to tuna fish to macaroni and cheese turns to pan sauces things from blah to not blah very quickly.
-Even if your family is not a mustard family, when used as an ingredient in various dishes it elevates the flavor much like salt or pepper or soy sauce.
-You can use ground smoothly or coarsely.
-If you fall in love, buy both so you can vary things up.
+A little bit in everything, from salad dressing to dips to tuna fish to macaroni and cheese to pan sauces, turns things from blah to not blah very quickly.
+Even if your family is not a mustard family, when used as an ingredient in various dishes it expands the flavor profile, much like salt or pepper or soy sauce.
+You can use either smooth ground or grainy mustard.
+If you fall in love, buy both so you can switch things up.

-Mustard is made from the seeds of a mustard plant, and the seeds can be used whole, ground, cracked, or smushed.
-The seeds are then mixed with water, salt, lemon juice and maybe other liquids and seasonings to create a paste.
-Dijon mustard also includes wine or vinegar or both for that identifiable tanginess and use in cooking.Continue to 5 of 14 below.
+Mustard is made from the seeds of a mustard plant, and the seeds can be used whole, ground, cracked, or smooshed.
+The seeds are then mixed with water, salt, lemon juice, and maybe other liquids and seasonings to create a paste.
+Dijon mustard also includes wine or vinegar, or both, imparting that identifiable tanginess.Continue to 5 of 14 below.

 05 of 14

-Soy sauce is indispensable in all things Asian, (and kids on the whole seem to really like the basic flavors of Asian food), but also interesting as an ingredient in recipes that aren’t particularly Asian in tone.
+Soy sauce is indispensable in all things Asian (and kids on the whole seem to really like the basic flavors of Asian food), but is also interesting as an ingredient in recipes that aren’t particularly Asian.
 It can be used in cooking and as a condiment.
 Soy sauce is produced by fermenting soybeans along with water and salt, and often some sort of grain.
-The fermented soybean paste is then pressed, to extract the liquid soy sauce.
-It’s is a traditional ingredient in East and Southeast Asian cuisines and the base of teriyaki sauce, but it can add a pop of flavor and a rich saltiness to all kinds of dishes if used sparingly.
+The fermented soybean paste is then pressed to extract the liquid soy sauce.
+It’s a traditional ingredient in East and Southeast Asian cuisines and the base of teriyaki sauce, but it can add a pop of flavor and a rich saltiness to all kinds of dishes if used sparingly.

 06 of 14